 Need to know

-- Facilities Rooftop spa and massage area, library, DVD/CD selection, free WiFi throughout, valet parking.
+Rooftop relaxation and massage area, library, DVD/CD selection, free WiFi throughout, valet parking.
 In rooms: flatscreen TV, DVD/CD player, iPod dock, under-floor heating.

 Our favourite rooms